adaskruk/JSC/Day10/tasks.md

 ```
 It's really just repeating the examples from the video...
 let prevents variable from being spilled outside of the code block - learnt!
-A loop is not a function, so var spills variable outside of the block of a loop.
+A loop is not a function, so var spills variable outside of the block of a loop,
+but stays contained inside a function.
 ```

 ## 5. Write a function that tries to access a variable declared inside another function.